-• Dewarp: Starting in version 2.10, Orchid Fusion VMS supports a dewarp file type that provides the Perspective view from a fisheye camera.
+• Dewarp: this is a video file type that provides the Perspective view from a fisheye camera.
 This export process actually produces a ZIP file containing an HTML file (the player) and an MP4 file (the video file).
 This export file type is supported by Google Chrome and Mozilla Firefox.
 (The dewarp file type is only available if the Orchid Core VMS server is running version 2.8 or greater, and the dewarping feature is supported and enabled on the fisheye camera.)